UTSC-CSCC09-Programming-on-the-Web/project-medeoplus/README.md

 ## 🚀 Project Overview

 **Medeo plus** is a modern web application that streamlines patient–provider communication and mental‑health support.
-Users can book **Appointments**, exchange **Messages**, and share **Documents** with their clinicians in a single, secure workspace.
+Users can exchange **Messages**, and go on video calls with their clinicians in a single, secure workspace.

 The platform adopts a **micro‑service architecture**, separating core business logic from compute‑heavy AI workloads.
-A **Light Retrieval‑Augmented Generation (LightRAG)** server—running in its own Python container—provides hybrid **knowledge‑graph + vector** retrieval, source citation, multi‑modal parsing (PDF / images), and an Ollama‑compatible REST API.
+A **Light Retrieval‑Augmented Generation (LightRAG)** server—running in its own Python container—provides hybrid **knowledge‑graph + vector** retrieval, source citation, and an Ollama‑compatible REST API.
 This enables truly personalized, evidence‑grounded responses based on each user’s history and uploads.

 ---